garritfra/infra/README.md

 This repository serves as the single source of truth for my infrastructure.

 > **NOTE**: The repo used to contain secrets, so I decided to dump the history and start fresh.
-No more secrets!! (hopefully)
+No more secrets!! (hopefully) The previous history can be found in the private "infra-archive" repository

 ## Deployment